davglass/cssproc/README.md

 });
 ```

-It can also be used inside of a [combo handler](https://github.com/rgrove/combohandler)
+It could also be used inside of a [combo handler](https://github.com/rgrove/combohandler)